hack-gpon/hack-gpon.github.io/_ont/ont-sercomm-fg1000b-11.md

 .then(console.log)
 ```

-There is a way to make a script call at boot if you want to have telnet or other service started at boot.
-It uses a hack from libsl_system.so where there is a `system(...)` call using a String from config, string must be <=12 char, the system call is supposed to set set hostname of the device for storage sharing.
+There is a way to make a script call at boot to ensure telnet or other services start at boot if needed.
+It uses a hack from libsl_system.so where there is a `system(...)` call using a String from config, string must be <=12 char.
+The system call is supposed to set set hostname of the device for storage sharing.
-In the example below you would first creat a `/data/up` shell script and ensure it has execute rights (ex: `chmod 755`)
+In the example below, a `/data/up` shell script would be created (ensure it has execute rights, such as: `chmod 755`).
 ```
-#first we need to add the missing entry
+#First we need to add the missing entry
 /usr/bin/cmld_client add InternetGatewayDevice.Services.StorageService.
 1
-#then inject within the 12 character limit the hostname and a call to our script
+#Then inject within the 12 character limit the hostname and a call to our script
 /usr/bin/cmld_client set InternetGatewayDevice.Services.StorageService.1.X_SC_NetbiosName='a;/data/up&'
 /usr/bin/cmld_client save
 ```

-## Log configuration
+## Logging configuration
-`syslogd` is configure via Config DB config `cmld_client get_node InternetGatewayDevice.X_SC_Management.Syslog.` this config is read from the libsl_syslog.so plugin of smd daemon, which generate the file `/tmp/lxxd/logd.conf` and start the daemon with it as parameter.
+`syslogd` is configured via Config DB config `cmld_client get_node InternetGatewayDevice.X_SC_Management.Syslog.`.
+This config is read from the libsl_syslog.so plugin of smd daemon, which generates the `/tmp/lxxd/logd.conf` file and starts the daemon with it as parameter.

 # GPON ONU status

-## Get the operational status of the ONU
+## Getting the operational status of the ONU
 ```
 /bin/gponctl getState
 ```

-## Get information of the OLT vendor
+## Getting OLT vendor information
 ```
 /usr/sbin/umci_ctl stack get olt_type
 ```